 What Are Airport Security Rules?

 Airport security rules originally mandated by the U.S. and U.K. and subsequently followed by the EU and other countries back in 2006 limited items in carry-ons after an alleged terrorist plot involving liquid explosives and airliners was publicized in London.
-You can get the lowdown on current airport security rules here, but a brief summary would be: all liquids and gels over 100 ml (excluding medication) are banned from your carry-ons.
+You can read our lowdown on current airport security rules, but a brief summary would be: all liquids and gels over 100 ml (excluding medication) are banned from your carry-ons.
 You'll also be expected to remove your shoes and laptop when you pass through security, and you must remove anything metal from your body before you pass through the scanners.

 About Liquids, Gels and Carry Ons